General notes for users of the EM unit

 Liquid nitrogen and cryogenic liquid handling

-- When handling liquid N2, particularly at the 1200 EX, remember to open the curtain and doors to avoid oxygen depletion.
+- When handling liquid N2, remember to keep the doors open to avoid oxygen depletion.
 Oxygen depletion is the main danger from the use of liquid nitrogen - make sure you are in a well ventilated room.

 - Leather gloves and eye protection must be worn whenever handling cryogenic liquids

 - The preparation of liquid ethane for cryo work must only be done behind the shield in the fume hood.
 Use low flow rates of ethane to prevent splashing.

 - Gloves must be worn.